goodhertz/coldtype-examples/README.md

 ra
 ```

-Once you do a `ra` command, you can import those frames into any NLE in order to see the actual animation in realtime.
+Once you do a `ra` command, you can import those frames into any NLE in order to see the actual animation in realtime, or simply jump to the viewer app and hit the space bar.